originphp/framework/origin/docs/controllers/auth-component.md

     }
 ````

-When you need to access the logged in user info, you call the AuthComponent user method.
+When you need to access the logged in user info, you call the `user` method, if you do not pass a name
+of a field, then it will return an array of the User information.

 ````php
     $user = $this->Auth->user();
 ````

-Alternatively, you get a property of the user entity by passing in the user method.
+Alternatively, you get an individual value from the user array by passing a key.

 ````php
     $email = $this->Auth->user('email');